 Special Rules You Must Follow When Settling Your Child’s Claim

-You will need to follow special procedures when you settle your child’s claim with the insurance company.
+You must follow special procedures when settling your child’s claim with the insurance company.
 In California, you are required to obtain court approval of the settlement if your child is a minor.
 This procedure is referred to as a compromise of a minor claim.

 A judge must approve the settlement whether you reach an out-of-court settlement or one entered into after a lawsuit is filed.
-The purpose of this requirement is to ensure that your child’s rights are protected.
+This requirement aims to ensure that your child’s rights are protected.
 When approving the agreement, the court will also impose strict requirements on where your child’s money must be deposited and how it can be spent.

-If you reach an out-of-court settlement, you would need to file a petition with the court in the county where your child lives.
-The procedure is slightly different if you filed a lawsuit.
+If you reach an out-of-court settlement, you must file a petition with the court in the county where your child lives.
+The procedure is slightly different if you file a lawsuit.
 The judge in your civil case would appoint a guardian ad litem, which is a person who would look out for the child’s interest.
 The guardian ad litem would file the petition seeking court approval by the judge handling the lawsuit.

 Contact a Child Injury Lawyer Today

 If your child was injured or killed in a pool drowning, I am here to help you hold the pool owner and any other liable parties accountable to compensate your child and your family for your injuries.
 I will collect the evidence you need to win your child’s case and aggressively fight with the insurance company so your child receives all the compensation they deserve.
-I also understand the special procedures you will need to follow to obtain court approval of your child’s settlement.
-Call my San Diego office today to schedule your free consultation to learn more about how I can assist you.
+I also understand the special procedures you must follow to obtain court approval for your child’s settlement.
+Call my San Diego office today to schedule your free consultation and learn more about how I can assist you.